svenhjol/Strange/docs/features/underground_ruins.md

 ## Notes

-With permissions enabled, you may search for the closest underground ruin by using the command `/locate underground_ruin`.
+With permissions enabled, you may search for the closest underground ruin by using the command `/locate strange:underground_ruin`.